edgar-damian/CS321-001-su25-team-05/README-submission.md

 Provide a reflection by each of the team member (in a separate subsection)

 ## Reflection (Team member name: Edgar Rios Negrete)
+I gained a lot of experience from this project, especially in terms of working with other on git.
+This project was fairly big, and we had numerous different things all come in and tie together towards the end.
+Github was great for keeping track of what each person did.
+The scrum board was also a very helpful feature, I discovered the benefits of using this on the later half of the project, so I did not use it as much as I wish I did.
+This project really tested my character with the amount of bugs that we had to fix.
+Overall, me fixing so many bugs gave me a confidence boost.
+One bug in particular took me hours to find and figure out.
+When our SSHFileReader grabs a user name and an IP, it will return a big string with both of these values operated by a “-‘”.
+It all goes as normal, until it is written in the disk.
+Since there are 64 bytes, that means there can be a max of 32 chars in a single string per TreeObject.
+When it is getting written to the disk, it gets truncated at 32 chars.
+This then in a way changes the key.
+When a duplicate comes along, it does not find a match, as the original is now truncated and they no longer equal.
+Then it gets inserted as a new one and gets truncated as it gets written into the disk.
+This then causes a duplicate to appear in the final output.
+Finding this was time consuming to say the least, but I feel accomplished now that I was able to clear that up, and that me and my group were able to get all of the different parts of the code to work together an work as intended.
+Looking back at it, I think it is impressive how much we did on this project and how many different things we brought in form the semester.

 ## Reflection (Team member name: Diego Dominguez)